PARKDALE

 With a strong focus on accessibility and emerging artists, Gallery 1313 supports creative development across all media and disciplines, offering exhibition opportunities, mentorship, and a welcoming space to connect, experiment, and grow artistic practice.

-Did you know?
+Did You Know?
 Artist-run centres play a key role in supporting emerging artists by providing early exhibition opportunities outside commercial gallery systems.

 1313 Queen West